Xiangyu-Hu/SPHinXsys/README.md

 Note that the code for FVM algorithm is exact the same one for particle interaction in SPHinXsys.
 The only difference is that SPHinXsys reads a predefined mesh, other than generate particles, before the computation.

+### Target-driven optimization

+The unique target-driven optimization is able to achieve the optimization target and physical solution all-in-once, which is able to accelerate optimization greatly.
+The following gives an example of optimizing the conductivity distribution for a thermal domain problem targeting minimum average temperature.

+Note that the physical solution of the thermal domain and the optimal distribution of conductivity are obtained at the same time when optimization is finished.
+Also note that the entire optimization process is very fast and only several times slower than that for a single physical solution with given conductivity distribution.

 ## Publications